Somanathan-R/Clock-Project/README.md

-# Clock-Project
+# SmartWatchUI
 Beginner level python project

-Aim is to emulate a digital watch
+Aim is to emulate a Smart watch

 Implemented primarily using python with the tkinter model and some concepts pertaining to object oriented programming